influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/plugins/_index.md

     weight: 130
 ---

-Telegraf is an agent written in Go for collecting, processing, aggregating, and writing metrics.
+Telegraf is an agent, written in the Go programming language, for collecting, processing, aggregating, and writing metrics.
 Telegraf is plugin-driven and supports four categories of plugin types, including input, output, aggregator, and processor.

 ## [Telegraf input plugins](/telegraf/v1.6/plugins/inputs/)